nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

          To build on the command line, complete the following steps:

-         1. With admin permissions enabled, download and install the `nRF Command Line Tools`_.
-         #.
-Restart the Toolchain Manager application.
+         1. Restart the Toolchain Manager application.
          #.
 Click the dropdown menu for the installed nRF Connect SDK version.

             .. figure:: ../../../../../nrf/installation/images/gs-assistant_tm_dropdown.png